What to do if You Owe Money to the IRS?

 wooden blocks display the word debt, which sits on top of a calendar with the words “paid off” circled on the 16th day

-Do you money to IRS?
+Are you indebted to the IRS?

 The recommendations contained in this article are designed for informational purposes only.
 Essential Lending DBA Wise Loan does not guarantee the accuracy of the information provided in this article; is not responsible for any errors, omissions, or misrepresentations; and is not responsible for the consequences of any decisions or actions taken as a result of the information provided above.